Klingi80/com.sixt.tool.goorange-crossplane/README.md

 GoOrange Platform Crossplane

 # Details of XRD
-* IRSA : This XRD is responsible to creating a role, a policy, a policy attachment with the role and a service account in the k8s cluster
+* S3WithIrsa: This XRD is responsible to creating a bucket, a role, a policy, a policy attachment with the role and a service account in the k8s cluster
 * ObjectStorage : This XRD is responsible for creating a S3 bucket with public access blocked and sse enabled with AES256 algorithm
 * ExtraPolicyAttachment : This XRD is reponisble for creating a new policy and attaching it to an existing Role to allow the Service account to have RW access on the S3 bucket

 # Claims for developers

-* IRSA
+# S3WithIRSA
 ```
 ---
 apiVersion: sixt.com/v1alpha1
-kind: IRSA
+kind: S3WithIRSA
 metadata:
-  name: <name of irsa which is used for creating the role and policy>
-  namespace: <namespace where the bucket is claimed>
+  name: goorange-s3-with-irsa-example
+  namespace: crossplane-test-namespace
 spec:
-  compositionSelector:
-    matchLabels:
-      sixt.com/provider: aws
-      sixt.com/environment: dev
-      s3.sixt.com/configuration: standard
-      crossplace.io/xrd: xirsas.sixt.com
-  serviceAccountName: <name of the service account>
-  bucketName: <name of the bucket which is used in the policy>
-  k8sProviderConfigRef: kubernetes-provider-config
   resourceConfig:
-    providerConfigName: aws-provider-config
+    bucketName: goorange-s3-with-irsa-example-bucket-20
+    serviceName: com-sixt-service-test
 ```

 # ObjectStorage